SofiaZogkza/automated-customer-reviews/README.md

 **Tip**: There is a `.env.example` file included.
 Simply remove `.example` and use it as your `.env` file.

 ### 5. Download the Dataset
-You can download the dataset by running the respective code snippet inside the `main.ipynb` notebook.
+You can download the dataset by running the respective code snippet inside each `main_<>.ipynb` notebook.

 -----
 # Workflow Overview